charm-7/EcoGuard-/README.md

 Apply Potassium Source: Amend the soil around the plant with a slow-release source of Potassium.
 Good options include:

-Sulfate of Potash (Potassium Sulfate, K
+Sulfate of Potash (Potassium Sulfate, K2SO4):
-2

- SO
-4

- ): A fast-acting, excellent choice for vegetable gardens.
+A fast-acting, excellent choice for vegetable gardens.
 Apply according to package directions.

+Wood Ash:
-Wood Ash: If you have a clean source (no treated wood), wood ash is rich in K, but it will also raise the soil pH, so use sparingly if your soil is already alkaline.
+If you have a clean source (no treated wood), wood ash is rich in K, but it will also raise the soil pH, so use sparingly if your soil is already alkaline.

+Watering Check:
-Watering Check: Ensure your soil is not waterlogged, as excessive moisture can hinder nutrient uptake.
+Ensure your soil is not waterlogged, as excessive moisture can hinder nutrient uptake.

 C. Monitoring:

-New Growth Check: Monitor the new growth at the top of the plant.
+New Growth Check:
+Monitor the new growth at the top of the plant.
 Since Potassium is mobile, the plant will move it from old leaves to new ones.
 New leaves should emerge green and healthy within 1-2 weeks of treatment.

 Note: The already-damaged old leaves will likely not recover their green color but will continue to support the plant until they naturally die off.

-3. Educational Content: Simple Scripts for Voice/Video (This content is designed to be simple and direct for AI conversion into an educational video or voice prompt for users with low literacy.)
+3. Educational Content:
+Simple Scripts for Voice/Video

+(This content is designed to be simple and direct for AI conversion into an educational video or voice prompt for users with low literacy.)

 Title: "Why Your Tomato Leaves Are Getting Yellow" 🍅